Explore the flavors and tastes of Petite Sirah wine and find out how to pair it with food.

 6 Fast Facts About Petite Sirah

-1. History: Petite Sirah (or Durif, the grape’s original name) was created by botanist Francois Durif in Montpellier, France around 1880.
-The grape is a cross between Syrah and the even more rare: Peloursin.
-It was imported to America by Charles McIver in the mid-1880s where it got it’s new name: Petite Sirah.
+- History: Petite Sirah (or Durif, the grape’s original name) was created by botanist Francois Durif in Montpellier, France, around 1880.
+The grape is a cross between Syrah and the even rarer Peloursin.
+It was imported to America by Charles McIver in the mid-1880s, where it got its new name: Petite Sirah.

-2. Serving: A slightly cooler temperature (65 ºF) will deliver more floral and mineral aromas along with Petite Sirah’s characteristic bold fruit.
+- Serving: A slightly cooler temperature (65ºF or 18ºC) will deliver more floral and mineral aromas along with Petite Sirah’s characteristic bold fruit.

-3. Decanting: Petite Sirah with such high tannin is the perfect red wine to pour in a decanter and let it evolve for 2–4 hours (if you can wait!).
+- Decanting: Petite Sirah, with its high tannin, is the perfect red wine to pour in a decanter and let it evolve for 2–4 hours (if you can wait!).

-4. Aging: This warm-climate grape often loses too much acidity and fruit within the first 7 years to make it a contender for longer term aging.
+- Aging: This warm-climate grape often loses too much acidity and fruit within the first seven years to make it a contender for longer-term aging.
 That said, a few producers (try Napa and Sonoma) have made some outstanding wines that will age 10–20 years.
-If you’re looking for this, check that the acidity and fruit are in balance with the tannin (they will be big, but in balance!).
+If you’re looking for this, check that the acidity and fruit are in balance with the tannin (they will be big but in balance!).

-5. Value: Looking for good value?
-California’s central valley (like the Lodi AVA) offer some of the best values from $10–18.
+- Value: Looking for good value?
+California’s Central Valley (like the Lodi AVA) offers some of the best values from $10–18.

 Food Pairing with Petite Sirah